theporpoise/42cliffnotes/get_next_line.md

 https://github.com/theporpoise/random_file_gen
 42FileChecker

+#Headers you will need and why
+fcntl.h  -> to open and read files. stdlib -> malloc and free

 What you will learn:
 Managing a buffer properly presents quite a few challenges.
 You have to keep track of where you